jberkel/sms-backup-plus/README.md

 👉 1.5.11: security settings have been simplified.
 Select TLS and check "Trust all certificates" if using a self-signed certificate.

-Also note that Gmail labels correspond to IMAP folders, which will automatically be created the first time you're performing a backup.
+Also note that Gmail labels simply correspond to IMAP folders, which will automatically be created on the first backup.

 ## <a name="faq">FAQ</a>